|

 For

-me this is the question of the day!
-Here's what I mean by a
+me this was the question of the decade!
+Here's what I mean by

 Sprint

 prepaid offer.
-I envision walking into a Sprint store,
+I always envisioned walking into a Sprint

 perhaps